More interaction with my students

 You might consider having (part of) the transfer of knowledge take place before class.
 This will create valuable space in the classroom to work on the things your students find most difficult or to engage more meaningfully with the subject matter with things like case studies.
 You can apply this method in small groups as well as larger ones.
 What can help you make this a reality?

 You can use knowledge clips for online knowledge transfer.
 Do you worry your students don’t really understand what they’re reading?
 Are you interested in providing a tailor-made experience for the students in your classroom?
 Then you may want to embed questions into your knowledge clips that your students can answer to receive valuable feedback.
-One way to do that is with the Scalable Learning tool.
-This tool also allows students to ask the teacher questions.
-You can use that information as a basis for your classroom interactions.
-It provides you the opportunity to make the most of your expertise.

 Even with online preparation, it can still be difficult to have meaningful interactions with your students in the classroom.
 In a small group you might have your students put their names on paper signs in front of them.
 Addressing students by name can help increase interaction and help you interact with as many of them as you can.
 That’s not practical with larger groups.
 There, a voting tool can prove very helpful.
 Using a voting tool, each student can answer your questions from their own smartphone or laptop.
 What do they already know?
 What do they struggle with?
 You could throw an exam question at them, for example.
 This will engage your students while at the same time showing them how much they (don’t) know.
 If you’d like to know what they think and how they’d rate your course, a voting tool is a quick and easy way to survey the whole group.
 You can even show the results in real time.
 This provides an opportunity to discuss what you’ve learned about your students’ knowledge and opinions right there in the classroom.